slecrom/ENS_HTS_2021/RNAseq/RNAseq.md

 ## Gene counts estimation

 To identify genes whose expression is different between hypoxic and normoxic conditions, we will **count and compare the number of reads mapped to each ORF**.
-A program available in the [**Bedtools 2.27.1**]( https://github.com/arq5x/bedtools2) suite will be used for this purpose.
+A program available in the [**Bedtools**]( https://github.com/arq5x/bedtools2) suite will be used for this purpose.

 ***